Savoring the Sunset at Greece’s Meteora Monasteries

 - Finally, if you’re looking for a cozy place to stay (one at which our hostess surprised us with Greek culinary treats), do consider the Guesthouse Patavalis in Kastraki.

-ευχαριστώ πολύ/ A big thank you to Angelina and George at Visit Meteora for hosting us on this beautiful evening.
-We enjoyed meeting fellow travelers on the excursions, as well as making it out into the countryside to enjoy a delightful glass of wine and conversation.
-We were also pleased to be taken to more remote spots like the hermit caves and inactive monasteries which many visitors to Meteora are unaware.
+Many thanks – ευχαριστώ πολύ - to Angelina and George for hosting us on this beautiful evening.
+We enjoyed meeting fellow travelers, as well as making it out into the countryside to enjoy a delightful glass of wine and conversation.
+We were also pleased to be taken to more remote spots like the hermit caves and inactive monasteries about which many visitors to Meteora are unaware.